mercedes-benz/DnA/docs/Install.md

 ```
 **Vault Service**

-We are providing vault service to store the API keys that were generated in the malware scan service.
+We are providing the vault service to store the API keys that were generated in the malware scan service.

 After installing the application with Helm, vault service will throw an error that `Readiness probe error in vault – Seal Type shamir Initialized true Sealed`.